n2048-creative-technology/thesis/README.md

-# There is a Closed Door at the End of the Corridor
+# There is a closed door at the end of the corridor

 The title for this thesis comes from an early memory.
 Without an abundance of organized memories, I clearly remember this corridor in the house where I grew up.
 It connected the apartment bedrooms to the living room.
 It was a long corridor and at night the door was always closed, and the light from the other side would squeeze around it through the frame.